Palisades Fire: Progression

 On January 12, a CAL FIRE status report at 6:33 a.m. said the fire had grown to 23707 acre.
 At 8:00 a.m., city officials held a press conference, where Crowley said 4,720 personnel were assigned to the blaze; Luna said that during a search of 364 properties three dead people were found and four people had been arrested for looting.
 A status report at 11:13 a.m. said the fire was at 23713 acre; after that the fire's growth ceased.
-At 5 p.m., the DMEC released an update stating that the death toll of all fires had risen to 24, eight of which were in the Palisades area.
+At 5:00 p.m., the DMEC released an update stating that the death toll of all fires had risen to 24, eight of which were in the Palisades area.
 One of them died in hospital after succumbing to their injuries.

 By January 14, the death toll for the Palisades Fire had risen to nine, with a total of 25 deaths across the Palisades and Eaton fires.
 On January 16, the death toll rose to 10.

-At the peak of firefighting efforts on January 19, assets from across the western US and international crews from both Canada and Mexico were deployed: firefighting personnel totalled over 5,677 across 551 fire engines, 42 water tenders, 43 helicopters, 48 bulldozers, 101 hand crews and 17 other assigned resources.
+At the peak of firefighting efforts on January 19, assets from across the western US and international crews from both Canada and Mexico were deployed: firefighting personnel totaled over 5,677 across 551 fire engines, 42 water tenders, 43 helicopters, 48 bulldozers, 101 hand crews and 17 other assigned resources.
 Canada sent Canadair CL-415 aircraft to assist with containing the blaze.
-On January 21, a CAL FIRE status report at 6:32 p.m. revised the fire's size to 23448 acre, adding that it was at 65% containment.
-On January 30, the final CAL FIRE status report at 5:35 p.m. reported the fire at 95% containment, having caused 12 deaths and four injuries, as well as destroying 6,837 structures.
+On January 21, a CAL FIRE status report at 6:32 p.m. revised the fire's size to 23448 acre, adding that it was at 65 percent containment.
+On January 30, the final CAL FIRE status report at 5:35 p.m. reported the fire at 95 percent containment, having caused 12 deaths and four injuries, as well as destroying 6,837 structures.
 By January 31, the fire had been fully contained after 24 days.
-Newly released footage suggests that the Palisades Fire may have rekindled from the earlier Lachman Fire, which began on January 1.
-Experts believe that embers from the earlier fire smoldered unnoticed and reignited amid extreme wind conditions.